 Step 1: Combine the first three ingredients

 In a large saucepan, mix the sugar, cornstarch and salt.
 We’re adding cornstarch for two reasons.
 One, it helps thicken the custard, and two, it helps keep the eggs from coagulating once they’re heated.
-(You definitely don’t want bites of scrambled egg in your pudding!
+You definitely don’t want bites of scrambled egg in your pudding!
 Be sure to avoid these other common egg mistakes.

 Step 2: Add the milk and gently cook

 At this point, were going to challenge you to multitask.
 Slowly pour the milk into the pan while gently whisking the ingredients.
 Whisk until the mixture reaches a smooth consistency.
 Then, dial up the burner to medium heat.
 Make sure to stir the pot continuously until the liquid has started to thicken and bubble.
 Don’t be tempted to leave it unattended-your pudding might scorch!

 Test Kitchen Tip: If you’re a utensil connoisseur like me, a flat whisk is a great tool to reach into the corners of your saucepan.
 This extra reach will make sure you whisk every bit of milk.
 Here are some more reasons you’ll want a flat whisk in your kitchen.

 Once the pudding has started to bubble, reduce the heat to low.
 Continue gently stirring for 2 minutes longer, then remove from heat.
 By the way, this is the difference between pudding and custard.

 Combine the egg yolks with a small portion of the hot custard mixture in a small bowl and give it a whisk to combine.
 This brings the eggs up to a higher temperature, so they’ll mix into the pudding more smoothly, without curdling.
 Pour the milky yolk mix into the saucepan.
 Whisk again to combine.